-Thankfully, you do not necessarily need to throw away cartons directly after use – as they are a very versatile product that can be put to use in other ways throughout your home or business.
-For example, cartons can be used as planters for those trying to put their gardening skills to the test.
+Thankfully, you don’t need to throw away cartons directly after use – as they’re a versatile product that can be put to use in other ways throughout your home or business.
+For example, cartons can be used as planters for those putting their gardening skills to the test.

 What are the costs associated with recycling and disposing of cartons?